What Is a Master’s Degree? A 2025 Guide

 Reach Out to Alumni

 It’s never a bad idea to reach out to university alumni.
-They can give you a better idea of what your master’s program is really like.
-And it’s probably easier than you think to get in touch with them.
+Firstly, they can give you a better idea of what your master’s program is really like.
+Plus it’s probably easier than you think to get in touch with them.

-Some schools will publish a list of program alumni with their contact details.
-You could also find them on LinkedIn.
+On the other hand, some schools will publish a list of program alumni with their contact details.
+In addition, you could search for them on LinkedIn.
 Alternatively, you can get in touch with one of our master’s ambassadors from all over the world.

 Although there are standard elements of the master’s program application process, it’s still a good idea to check the specific requirements for your program, as they may differ.